malodeishwar45/codsoft_taskno2/README.md

 # codsoft_taskno2
-I developed a landing page for a grocery website using HTML and CSS
+I developed a landing page for a grocery website using HTML and CSS!